sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

 [OPTION BEGIN [iOS]]

->Make sure you are choosing the right device platform tab above.
-Once you have scanned and on-boarded using the onboarding URL, it will be remembered.
-When you Log out and onboard again, you will be asked either to continue to use current application or to scan new QR code.
+>Ensure that you choose the correct device platform tab above.
+Once you have scanned and onboarded using the onboarding URL, it will be remembered.
+If you log out and onboard again, you will be prompted to either continue using the current application or scan a new QR code.

-Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-iOS-client/Onboarding-iOS-client.md) to on-board the MDK client.
+Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-iOS-client/Onboarding-iOS-client.md) to successfully on-board the MDK client on your iOS device.

-After you accept the app update, you will see the Pets list on the **Main** page.
+After accepting the app update, you will see the Pets list on the **Main** page.

 ![MDK](img-8.4.png)